xwzappest/guide/ticktick/ticktick_web_app/add_new_task.md

 ## How to add a new task with due date and reminder time?
 You can add new tasks in the quick add bar directly.
-After inputting the task content, you can add ‘*’ followed by the date & time to quickly add a new task with due date & reminder to be set automatically.
-Tasks will be saved in your chosen list.
-If no list is selected, tasks will be categorized in ‘inbox’ by default.
+After entering the task content, you can add "*" and suggested due dates will appear for you to choose.
+Or, you can type due dates & reminder time by yourself.
+Then, tab the "Enter" key and task will be saved in "Inbox" automatically.

+If you wish to save tasks in another list, you can add "^" after the task content so that you can choose list when adding new tasks.

 ![](../images/image007.png)